 The EPP utilized Completer Satisfaction Focus Group interviews to measure the advanced completer satisfaction.
 The Completer Satisfaction Focus Groups were conducted in Fall 2022 and Spring 2023.
+A third cycle of data collection is scheduled for Fall 2023.
 All completers from the prior two years were emailed an invitation to participate in the focus group interview.
 The focus group meetings were held virtually using Zoom.
 Using an interview guide, the completers were grouped into small groups and asked a series of questions regarding their level of satisfaction with the preparation program.
 The focus group questions included areas aligned with the RA1.1 knowledge, skills, and professional dispositions (RA4.2.1 Completer Satisfaction).

 At least two faculty members, not teaching in the program, facilitated each group.
 Each facilitator documented notes throughout the interview and then following the interview, the facilitators corroborated notes and identified themes from the focus group.
 The feedback from the focus groups was provided to the program coordinators and the CAEP Standard 4 committee.
 The Fall 2022 and Spring 2023 qualitative data analysis revealed that generally FHSU graduates felt prepared in each of the categories.
+A third cycle of data will be collected in Fall 2023.